-The Project Engineer should ensure that good communication is maintained with WSP troopers assigned to the project and that the appropriate traffic control strategy is applied.
+The Project Engineer should ensure that good communication is maintained with WSP dispatch so troopers assigned to the project understand their roles and that the appropriate traffic control strategy is applied.
 On each shift of WSP traffic control assistance, DOT Form 421-045, WSP Field Check List, shall be filled out.
 WSDOT will fill out the top portion of the form and give it to the WSP trooper on the project to complete.
 At the end of the officer's shift, the completed form shall be returned to WSDOT.

-The Contractor shall direct the activities of the WSP troopers assigned as a labor resource provided by the State.
+WSDOT has agreement GC 5080 to reimburse the WSP for trooper assistance on construction projects.
 Instructions for WSP assistance are in Traffic Manual M 51-02 Appendix 5A.